Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 “Why were they discharging weapons here?
 It’s just crazy,” he said.

-Car tracks are still visible across the vacant lot, and mud from spinning tires is splattered across the side of Brown’s house.
+Car tracks are still visible across the vacant lot, and mud from spinning tires is splattered on the side of Brown’s house.
 A front window is smashed.
 One day this week, white rental cars belonging to reporters and photographers lined the curb.

 “It’s a mess, that’s what it is,” Alfonzo Smith, 64, said from the shade of his front porch next door.
 Smith was out of state when the shooting happened.
 His neighbor William Lewis, 60, sitting next to him, said he hadn’t seen such violence in 17 years of living nearby.

-Lewis said he felt a sense of vindication last week when the Minneapolis jury convicted former police officer Derek Chauvin for murdering Floyd.
+Lewis said he felt a sense of vindication last week when a Minneapolis jury convicted former police officer Derek Chauvin for murdering Floyd.
 Then, the very next day: “Boom, comes this,” Lewis said.
 “Man, I’ll tell you.
 It’s a crazy world.”

 'It hurts to be a Black man'

-The night of the shooting, the city council held an emergency meeting.
+The night of the shooting, the City Council held an emergency meeting.
 Council member Gabriel Adkins, who is Black, spoke with raw emotion about the events of the day.

 Driving his car, Adkins said, he worries about seeing police.
 Is he going the speed limit, seat belt on, doing everything right?
 “I’m afraid that I may be the next one, you know.”